microsoft/Kusto-Query-Language/doc/hash-xxhash64-function.md

 ---
 title: hash_xxhash64() - Azure Data Explorer
-description: This article describes hash_xxhash64() in Azure Data Explorer. ms.reviewer: slneimer ms.topic: reference ms.date: 02/07/2022
+description: Learn how to use the hash_xxhash64() function to return the xxhash64 value of the input. ms.reviewer: slneimer ms.topic: reference ms.date: 12/18/2022
 ---
 # hash_xxhash64()